 Does flood zoning affect insurance?
 Insurers price flood address-by-address using their own models, which typically consider more than the planning overlay.
 But mapped flood exposure and high premiums go hand in hand.
 Getting a quote before you go unconditional is the cheapest flood check available.

 Can a property outside every flood overlay still flood?
 Yes.
 Overlays only exist where flood studies were commissioned, and overland flow flooding regularly hits addresses no study ever covered.
-That is why our score also measures how high the address sits above the nearest drainage line using 30m elevation data, which catches low-lying positions that mapping never covered.
+That is why our score also measures how high the address sits above the nearest drainage line using laser-surveyed bare-earth elevation (the national terrain model elsewhere), which catches low-lying positions that mapping never covered.

 Is the DA Leads flood score free?
 Yes, for any address in Australia.
 It is a screening tool, not a hydraulic study: shortlist with it, then confirm anything decision-critical with council flood information or a professional assessment.